mantelisb/CICD-lecture/tips&tricks.md

 ## Tips

 - Application Error on Heroku?
 Don't jump out of the window yet - go to More -> view logs and hunt down that problem.
+- Want to set up new Travis/Heroku?
+Have you tried cleaning cache before?
 - Use environment variables
 - In git and GitHub, you can choose how you merge your commits.
 I usually go with _Squash and merge_ - this way I have clean commit history in my master branch.
 To enforce this behavior, you can go to _Repository Settings -> Merge button_ and leave only the type you wish to leave.
 - Drink plenty of water